isc-projects/stork/doc/install.rst

     $ # migrate down back to version 17
     $ backend/cmd/stork-db-migrate/stork-db-migrate down -t 17

-Note the server requires the latest database version to run, will always run the migration on its own and will refuse to start if migration fails for whatever reason.
+Note that the server requires the latest database version to run, always runs the migration on its own, and will refuse to start if the migration fails for any reason.
 The migration tool is mostly useful for debugging problems with migration or migrating the database without actually running the service.
-For complete reference, see manual page here:
+For complete reference, see the manual page here:
 :ref:`man-stork-db-migrate`.

 To debug migrations, another useful feature is SQL tracing using the `--db-trace-queries` parameter.
-It takes either "all" (trace all SQL operations, including migrations and run-time) or "run" (just run-time operations, skip migrations).
-If specified without paraemter, "all" is assumed.
-With it enabled, `stork-db-migrate` will print out all its SQL queries on stderr.
-For example, you can use these commands to generate an SQL script that will update your schema.
-Note that for some migrations, the steps are dependent on the contents of your database, so this will not be an universal Stork schema.
-This parameter is also supported by the Stork server.
+It takes either "all" (trace all SQL operations, including migrations and run-time) or "run" (just trace run-time operations, skip migrations).
+If specified without any parameters, "all" is assumed.
+With it enabled, `stork-db-migrate` prints out all its SQL queries on stderr.
+For example, these commands can be used to generate an SQL script that updates the schema.
+Note that for some migrations, the steps are dependent on the contents of the database, so this is not a universal Stork schema.
+This parameter is also supported by the ``Stork Server``.

 .. code-block:: console